victored26/buggy-python/README.md

 # Buggy Python

 ## Description
-This repository contains several buggy python scripts.
-The purpose of the introduction of bugs is to test your attention to detail and problem solving skills.
+This repository originally contained several buggy python scripts.
+These are my solutions to the bugs.

 ## Requirements
-The requirements for this project are simple and are as follows:
-- Python3
+This code is written in Python 3 and requires no further installations to run.

 ## Instructions
-Do not modify the existing logic, just find the bug in the code snippets and correct it.
+We were not allowed to modify the existing logic, just find the bug in the code snippets and correct it.
-The expected output when running the script is displayed in `main.py` Do not modify the `main.py` file.
+The expected output when running the script is displayed in `main.py` In addition we were not allowed to modify the `main.py` file.